renocrypt/sicily-dev-tavern/characters/readme.md

 ## Credits

 This Python Development Team simulation is based on the concept described in the original prompt template, translated and optimized for use in Silly Tavern.
-The character definitions have been enhanced with detailed personalities, backgrounds, and interaction patterns specifically designed for LLM-based role-playing in Silly Tavern.
+The character definitions have been enhanced with detailed personalities, backgrounds, interaction patterns, and visual identifiers specifically designed for LLM-based role-playing in Silly Tavern.